 Traumatized or Injured Jaw Joint (TMJ – temporo-mandibular joint)

 This trauma will cause swelling in the joint space, and the ball of the joint – known as the “condyle” – will not fully fit into the joint space.
 If this is the case, it is likely that your back teeth on that side will not touch.
 Over time, about one week, the swelling should subside, and the teeth will fit together normally.

 Minor Lower Jaw Fracture

-The most common is a “sub-condylar” fracture (Below the head of the joint) which will persist in symptoms and are usually more severe than just bruising described above.
+The most common is a “sub-condylar” fracture (below the head of the joint) which will persist in symptoms and are usually more severe than just bruising as described above.

 Where the condyle, or joint head, has been moved out of the joint space.

 Due to the presence of inflammation from any of the above injuries, the muscles on either side of the jaw can lock the jaw into position, prohibiting further movement and additional damage.
 This muscle spasm acts like “nature’s splint” to immobilize the jaw.